pkpio/pkp.io-2/src/client/app/blog/jekyll/_posts/2015-12-23-Building-new-site.md

 crosspost_to_medium: true
 ---

 I started to feel quite blasé about the site I use to market myself!
 It was already 2 years old and that's a long time, especially in tech, to regard something as old and probably obsolete - in comparision to the prevailing!
-Frankly it's about time that I start catching up with what's {% icon fa-fire red %} in Web!
+Frankly it's about time that I start catching up with what's hot in Web!

 No to pre-built templates
 ============